viralharia/cloud-developer/README.md

     - JWT_SECRET

 ### Docker Images
- - All the services have their respective Docker files.
+ - All the services have their respective Docker files inside them.
+ - The Docker images can be build either individually or using `docker-compose`
- - Docker compose file is located at - __course-03/exercises/deployment/docker__ in the repository.
+ - `docker-compose` build file is located at - __course-03/exercises/deployment/docker/docker-compose-build.yaml__ in the repository.

- - Use the below docker-compose command to build all the Docker Images
+ - Use the below `docker-compose` command to build all the Docker Images
 ```
 sudo docker-compose -f {path to the docker-compose-build.yaml}/docker-compose-build.yaml build
 ```